JGreenOS/BootCampHomework1/ReadMeCodeRefactor.md

 This project is a homework assignment with the objective of learning how to do code refactoring from a previously published website.

+Description of work:
+1. Using an image of a mock-up web page, assets and source code, I refactored the source to change the css from repetitive elements to a cleaner, more concise css file with semantic html.
+2. Evaluate and remediate all accessibility issues, especially with alt-image tags.

 Title (A Title Image too if possible…Edit them on canva.com if you are not a graphic designer.)